livetrails/targetj/README.md

 This method is invoked only after the final step of updating the actual value is completed, assuming the target has a defined steps value.

 11. **onImperativeStep**
-   - `onImperativeStep()`: This callback tracks the progress of imperative targets defined within a declarative target.
+This callback tracks the progress of imperative targets defined within a declarative target.
 If there are multiple imperative targets, this method is called at each step, identifiable by their target name.
 You can also use `on${targetName}Step` to track individual targets with their own callbacks.
 For example, `onWidthStep()` is called on each update of the `width` target.

-11. **onImperativeEnd**
+13. **onImperativeEnd**
-   - Similar to `onImperativeStep`, but it is triggered when an imperative target completes.
+Similar to `onImperativeStep`, but it is triggered when an imperative target completes.
 If multiple targets are expected to complete, you can use `on${targetName}End` instead.
 For example, `onWidthEnd` is called when the `width` target gets completed.

 13. **initialValue**
 This is only property.
 It defines the initial value of the actual value.

-14. **activateNextTarget**
-    This is a string property that specifies the target to be activated when this target executes.
-If the name ends with `$`, the target will only activate after the current target and all of its imperative targets have completed.

-15. **Postfix `$` to the target name**
-    A target name ending with `$` indicates that it will be activated when the preceding target is executed or updated.
-It works similarly to `activateNextTarget`, but it only applies to the target that appears next to it.

-16. **Postfix `$$` to the target name**
-    A target name ending with `$$` indicates that it will be activated only after the preceding target and all of its imperative targets have completed.
-It works similarly to `activateNextTarget` when it ends with `$`, but it applies only to the target immediately following it.

-17. **this.prevTargetValue** and **this.isPrevTargetUpdated()**
-`this.prevTargetValue` holds the value of the previous target, while `this.isPrevTargetUpdated()` returns `true` if the previous target has been updated.
-This method is useful when a target is activated externally, such as by a user event, rather than by the preceding target.
+18. **onSuccess**
+An optional callback for targets that make API calls.
+It will be invoked for each API response received.

+19. **onError**
+Similar to the `onSuccess` but it will be invoked on every error.

 ## More examples

 Below are examples of various TargetJS use cases: